Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Quantum Estimation Theory

+The inequality in \eqref{ModifiedCRB} is saturated, when the POVM is given by the projectors over the eigenvectors of $L_{\omega_{0}}$.
+However, in our scenario, the measurement operators are fixed, and only $L_{\omega_{0}}$ is changing, i.e., the projectors of its spectral decomposition depend on the model's parameters.
+Therefore, we can only have equality, when these projectors are exactly $\ket{0}\bra{0}$ and $\ket{1}\bra{1}$.
+In general, this is not the case and the CFI is smaller than the QFI.

-In the Bayesian approach, $\omega_0$ is a random variable and the procedure is augmented with a {\it prior} probability distribution function (PDF) $p(\omega_0)$ with support $\Omega \subseteq \mathbb{R}$, which describes our belief before any data are obtained.
+{\it Bayesian approach.} Now, $\omega_0$ is a {\it random variable} and the procedure is augmented with a {\it prior} probability distribution function (PDF) $p(\omega_0)$ with support $\Omega \subseteq \mathbb{R}$, which describes our belief before any data are obtained.
 After observing the data ${\bf x}$, we determine the {\it posterior} distribution function by using Bayes' theorem

 where